 - Is Life Insurance Taxable as Capital Gains?

 - Recent Changes in the Handling of Capital Gains Tax and Life Insurance

 - When it comes to CGT, life insurance policies are treated as CGT assets by the Australian Taxation Office.
 In other words, the payment of proceeds from an insurance policy will constitute the disposal of a CGT asset in the eyes of the ATO.

 However, under the Tax Assessment Act 1997, there are a couple of exemptions where people will not have to pay CGT on the disposal of a term life insurance policy.

-- The proceeds can be exempt from CGT when paid to someone who was not the original beneficial owner of the policy, as long as they did not pay any fees or give any other consideration to purchasing the life insurance cover.
+- The beneficiary did not make any payments towards the policy.
+The proceeds can be exempt from CGT when paid to someone who was not the original beneficial owner of the policy, as long as they did not pay any fees or give any other consideration to purchasing the life insurance cover.

 However, you will need to pay CGT if the proceeds from the term life insurance policy are paid to someone who is not the original beneficial owner, and if that someone paid money or gave some other form of consideration to acquire the rights to the policy.

 What this all means is that CGT is generally not an issue for personal insurance policies because the insured is also typically the owner of the policy, but it’s something that will need to be considered in many business insurance situations.

 Original beneficial owner is a term you’ll come across plenty of times when researching the CGT treatment of life insurance.
 For an accurate definition, you need to head to Tax Determination TD 94/31, where the Commissioner of Taxation stated: